 Since $D$ is not a metric connection, it follows that its Ricci curvature is not necessarily symmetric, thus we say that $(M,[g],D)$ is Einstein-Weyl if

 for some representative $g$, where $\lambda$ is a smooth function, and

 is the symmetric part of ${\text{Ric}}^{D}$.
-It is worthwhile to observe that, unlike the Einstein equations in manifolds with dimension at least three \cite{Besse}, the function factor $\lambda$ in Equation \ref{EinsteinWeyl} is not constant.
+It is worthwhile to observe that, unlike the Einstein equations in manifolds with dimension at least three \cite{Besse}, the function factor $\lambda$ in Eq. (\ref{EinsteinWeyl}) is not constant.

-\begin{remark} The relation between the curvatures associated to $D$ and $\nabla^{g}$ (Eq. \ref{WeylLevi}) can be described as follows.
+\begin{remark} The relation between the curvatures associated to $D$ and $\nabla$ (see Eq. (\ref{WeylLevi})) can be described as follows.
 At first, we consider the scalar curvatures of $D$ with respect to $g$, i.e.